browserengineering/book/book/animations.md

 the *compositing algorithm* is to come up with a way to pack paint chunks into only a small number of composited layers.^[There are many possible compositing algorithms, with their own tradeoffs of memory, time and code complexity.
-I'll present the one used by Chromium.]
+I'll present a simplified version of the one used by Chromium.]

 Below is the algorithm we'll use; as you can see it's not very complicated.
-It loops over the list of paint chunks; for each paint chunk it tries to reuse an existing `CompositedLayer` by walking *backwards* through the `CompositedLayer` list.
-If one is found, the paint chunk is added to it; if not, a new `CompositedLayer` is added with that paint chunk to start.
+It loops over the list of paint chunks; for each paint chunk it tries to add it to an existing `CompositedLayer` by walking *backwards* through the `CompositedLayer` list.[^why-backwards] If one is found, the paint chunk is added to it; if not, a new `CompositedLayer` is added with that paint chunk to start.
 The `can_merge` method on a `CompositedLayer` checks compatibility of the paint chunk's animating ancestor effects with the ones already on it.

+[^why-backwards]: Backwards, because we can't draw things in the wrong order.

 ``` {.python expected=False}
 class Browser: